ntnu-itk-autonomous-ship-lab/rrt-rs/README.md

 [![python version](https://img.shields.io/badge/python-3.11-blue)]()

 ## Citation
-If you are using `RRTs` for ship trajectory planning or behavior generation in academic work, please use the following citation:
+If you are using `RRTs` for ship trajectory planning or behavior generation in your work, please use the following citation:
 ```
 @Article{Tengesdal2024csrrt,
   author  = {Trym Tengesdal and Tom A. Pedersen and Tor A. Johansen},